 Two presentations are held each Wednesday unless otherwise noted on the schedule.
 Each talk lasts ~20 min with 10-15 min after each for questions and comments.

-Summer Seminar is also set up as a BME69000 seminar course for BME PhD students.
-BME PhD students may use a Summer Seminar Series once as one of the four seminar courses required for the program.
+Summer Seminar is a BME69000 seminar course.
+BME PhD students may use a Summer Seminar Series once as one of the four seminar courses required for the program, and BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
 Students may self-register through myPurdue using the CRN for the course found in the Schedule of Classes.
 Registered students must sign in at Summer Seminar no later than 12:35PM and remain in attendance for both presentations.
 Registered students must attend at least 8 sessions (both presentations) in order to receive a satisfactory grade and credit.

 More information on BME Summer Seminar Series: